pwalig/mini-RTS-server/README.md

 * `unitHp` - starting hit points of every new unit [default: 100]
 * `unitDamage` - how much damage do units deal on every attack [default: 10]
 * `allowedNameCharacters` - string of characters that can be used in player names  [default: abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ-_]
+* `maxResourceSpawn` - amount of times server will try to spawn a resource in one game tick / maximum amount of resources that can spawn in one tick [default: 1]
+* `resourceChance` - chance of resource spawning in one attempt [default: 0.1]

 ### Example: